somasis/musl-wiki/functional-differences-from-glibc.md

   size, and moderate performance for queries not serviceable from cache)
 - 8.8.8.8 (somewhat higher latency but tends to have the whole DNS tree cached)

+If musl's resolver is requested to translate a hostname to IPv4 and IPv6, both requests will use the same socket, same as glibc. glibc could be configured to send those requests sequentially, with "single-request" and "single-request-reopen" options, but musl cannot.

 musl's resolver previously did not support the "domain" and "search" keywords in resolv.conf.
 This feature was added in version 1.1.13, but its behavior differs slightly from glibc's: queries with fewer dots than the ndots configuration